How Often Should You Visit the Dentist? (It's NOT Always 6 Months)

 Dr. Saad Irfan

 Senior Dental Surgeon, MDS Restorative Dentistry (Sheffield, UK).
 Dr. Saad has over 15 years of clinical experience in restorative and cosmetic dentistry.
-He trained at the University of Sheffield, UK, and practices at two DHA Karachi locations.
+He trained at the University of Sheffield, UK, and practices at DHA Phase 5, DHA Phase 8, and Clifton Block 9 clinics in Karachi.
 He is committed to pain-free, evidence-based dental care.